Last Updated: June 19, 2020

 This one was a massive, coordinated attack.

-A group of Russian hackers has managed to access and gather credit/debit card numbers from several companies for the whole seven years, between 2005 and 2012.
+A group of Russian hackers has managed to access and gather credit/debit card numbers from several companies for seven full years, between 2005 and 2012.

 There was a total of 15 hacked companies – 7-Eleven, JC Penney, Heartland Payment Systems, Carrefour, Wet Seal, Dexia, Commidea, Hannaford, JetBlue, Euronet, Dow Jones, Global Payment, Visa Jordan, Ingenicard, and Diners Singapore.

 Back in the day, the operation was called “the largest hacking and data breach scheme ever produced in the United States” by a New Jersey prosecutor, Paul Fishman.
-Although we now know of bigger breaches, this one was shockingly big at the time.
+Although we now know of bigger breaches, this one was shocking at the time.